Moldova Food Guide

 Compot

-Traditional fruit drink made by boiling fresh or dried fruits with sugar.
-Served chilled or warm.
-Refreshing and naturally sweet.
-Common at family meals and restaurants.
+A fruit drink made by boiling fresh or dried fruit with sugar, served either chilled or warm.
+Naturally sweet and easy to drink, it turns up at family meals and in restaurants.

 Socată (Elderflower Drink)